iechor/docs/content/desktop/settings/windows.md

 >   such as cache directories or databases, the performance will be much
 >   better if they are stored in the Linux VM, using a [data volume](../../storage/volumes.md)
 >   (named volume) or [data container](../../storage/volumes.md).
-> * Docker Desktop sets permissions to read/write/execute for users, groups and
+> * iEchor Desktop sets permissions to read/write/execute for users, groups and
 >   others [0777 or a+rwx](https://chmodcommand.com/chmod-0777/).
 >   This is not configurable.
 See [Permissions errors on data directories for shared volumes](../troubleshoot/topics.md).
 > * Windows presents a case-insensitive view of the filesystem to applications while Linux is case-sensitive.